chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/Display/LTDC_Paint/readme.txt

  At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.
- Then the SystemClock_Config() function is used to configure the system clock (SYSCLK) to run at 180 MHz.
+ Then the SystemClock_Config() function is used to configure the system clock (SYSCLK) to run at 175 MHz and provide 50 MHz at the output PLL divided by PLL_Q.
+ This frequency permit to reach 25 Mhz clock needed for SD operation and in line with microSD specification.

  After LCD and touch screen initialization, touchscreen calibration is requested for better accuracy, then, menu is displayed on the screen.